 Connect your Phoenix account

-Once you have gathered your required credentials, you can follow the steps below to create a new Phoenix account to connect to Platform.
+Once you have gathered your required credentials, you can follow the steps below to link your Phoenix account to connect to Platform.

-Log in to platform.adobe.com Adobe Experience Platform and then select Sources from the left navigation bar to access the Sources workspace.
-The Catalog screen displays a variety of sources for which you can create inbound account, and each source shows the number of existing accounts and dataset flows associated to them.
+Log in to Adobe Experience Platform and then select Sources from the left navigation bar to access the Sources workspace.
+The Catalog screen displays a variety of sources for which you can create an account with.

 You can select the appropriate category from the catalog on the left-hand side of your screen.
 Alternatively, you can find the specific source you wish to work with using the search option.